Certified critic on Rotten Tomatoes. Member of the Houston Film Critics Society. Also writes for Bounding Into Comics and GeeksHaveGame.

 I’ve probably watched the first three or four seasons of Archer, but I’ve never regularly followed the show.
 Similar to how season eight catered to a noir aesthetic for Dreamland, season nine is all about Danger Island.
-The season is visually the most colorful the show has ever been while physical threats are literally around every corner whether it’s a tribe of a cannibals, a pack of howler monkeys, or a group of Nazis hell-bent on discovering an idol that would only make the Fuhrer more powerful.
+The season is visually the most colorful the show has ever been.
+Physical threats are literally around every corner whether it’s a tribe of cannibals, a pack of howler monkeys, or a group of Nazis hell-bent on discovering an idol that would only make the Fuhrer more powerful.

 Archer and Pam work for Malory who owns the bar that they also live in.
 Cheryl is now Charlotte Stratton, who was on her honeymoon but slept with Archer and screwed that up.
 She now works for Malory who is making her sleep with tenants to earn her keep.
 Chris Parnell is putting on a German accent this season portraying a Nazi intelligence officer named Siegbert Fuchs.
 While Lana is still MIA in the current Archer storyline, she portrays a princess in Danger Island named Princess Lanaluakalani.
 Saving the best for last, Lucky Yates is a parrot named Crackers this season who talks way too much even for a parrot.

 There aren’t a ton of special features, but the few you get are fairly entertaining.
-There’s a four-part featurette entitled Inside Look: Making Archer that is approximately 13.5 minutes long total.
-Amber Nash, who voices Pam Poovey, tours Floyd County Productions in Atlanta, Georgia; the animation studio where Archer is made.
+There’s a four-part featurette entitled Inside Look: Making Archer that is approximately 13.5 minutes long in total.
+Amber Nash, who voices Pam Poovey, tours Floyd County Productions in Atlanta, Georgia, the animation studio where Archer is made.
 Lucky Yates is dressed in a black leotard with a parrot hand puppet with the gag being that they’ll digitally remove him in post-production.
-It’s a behind the scenes look of what goes into making each episode of Archer.
+It’s a behind-the-scenes look at what goes into making each episode of Archer.
 Here are a few highlights:

 - Floyd County Productions was formed by Matt Thompson and Adam Reed in 2001 specifically to create Archer.

-- Adam Reed writes a new episode by himself every three weeks.
+- Reed writes a new episode by himself every three weeks.

 - Rough thumbnails are done from the initial script, which evolve into rough sketches.
 Sketches become storyboards/animatics and the finished product is fleshed out from the animatics.